 2. You need an environment where you’re trusted to get the job done

-3. And for management to keep a light hand on the tiller
+3. And for management to keep a light hand on the wheel

-I’m a sucker for commencement speeches and Arnie’s at The University of Houston on being a “self-made man” is solid:
+I’m a sucker for commencement speeches.
+And Arnie’s at The University of Houston on being a “self-made man” is a solid one: